SergeiOssokine/droughwatch_capstone/docs/user_guide/inference_pipeline.md

 ![](./imgs/state_machine_impl.png)

-The [code]() for the 3 functions are all packaged in a single Docker image and the correct handler is chosen as appropriate.
+The [code](https://github.com/SergeiOssokine/droughtwatch_capstone/tree/main/inference/setup) for the 3 functions are all packaged in a single Docker image and the correct handler is chosen as appropriate.

 The Lambda functions need access to several other AWS services:

-- AWS Elastic Container Registry (ECR):  to store the actual image used by the Lamdba  functions
+- AWS Elastic Container Registry (ECR):  to store the actual image used by the Lamdba  functions.
 - AWS S3:

     1. To access the model that we uploaded to S3 at the end of the training pipeline